tgrib/tgrib.github.io/research.md

 ### Preprint
 <a href="https://arxiv.org/abs/2508.15049">Hypergeometric decomposition of Delsarte K3 pencils </a> (with Rachel Davis, Jessamyn Dukes, Eli Orvis, Adriana Salerno, Leah Sturman, Ursula Whitcher), 44 pages.

+### Research Visit
+In February 2026, I will be a visiting research student at the University of Sydney, visiting Professor <a href="https://jvoight.github.io/">John Voight ,</a>.